 - Involving the ADA Advisory Group in identifying issues and drafting barrier removal priorities.

 During the final phase, the comprehensive ADA Self-Evaluation and Transition Plan will be developed.
-The ADA Advisory Group will review the draft Plan and provide comments before distributing the public review Draft Plan.
-The Plan will be posted to the City website, and hard copies will be available at designated locations to collect public comments.
-It is anticipated that the Plan will be available for review in the Winter of 2022.
-Once completed, the Plan will include:
+The ADA Advisory Group will review the draft plan and provide comments before distributing the public review draft plan.
+The plan will be posted to the City website, and hard copies will be available at designated locations to collect public comments.
+It is anticipated that the Plan will be available for review in Winter 2022/Spring 2023.

 - Prioritization and scheduling process;